tjstogoski/auto-birdnet-tool/README.md

 ## Description

-This project seeks to use the (https://github.com/birdnet-team/birdnet)[birdnet] python library to process multiple WAV audio files into a CSV file of the recorded bird species.
+This project seeks to use the [birdnet](https://github.com/birdnet-team/birdnet) python library to process multiple WAV audio files into a CSV file of the recorded bird species.
 It is being completed to assist the research of the USDA and Colorado State University at Rocky Mountain Biological Laboratory Field Station to asses changes to occupancy and biodiversity in relation to pyrodiversity.
 Acoustic monitoring provides a non-invasive method to estimate bird densities and abundances with results comparable to human surveys (Pérez-Granados & Traba, 2021).
-Automating the processing of the data avoids having to feed files through the (https://github.com/birdnet-team/BirdNET-Analyzer)[BirdNET Analyzer] individually.
+Automating the processing of the data avoids having to feed files through the [BirdNET Analyzer](https://github.com/birdnet-team/BirdNET-Analyzer) individually.
 The end result is a CSV file of predicted bird species and the relevant metadata that the staff are able to use for their analyses.

 ---

 ## Data Description

 WAV Audio Files: Audio files are recorded in the field by stationary acoustic monitors and were provided by the project partner.
 They provide the recordings of bird calls to be analyzed and fill the CSV file.
+(Awaiting permission from project partner to publish and preferred citation details.)